Over 4.23 cr ITRs for fiscal 2019-20 filed till Dec 27

-NEW DELHI:Over 4.23 crore taxpayers have filed their Income Tax Returns for Assessment Year 2020-21 (fiscal year 2019-20) till December 27, the Income Tax department said on Monday.
+NEW DELHI, Dec 28:Over 4.23 crore taxpayers have filed their Income Tax Returns for Assessment Year 2020-21 (fiscal year 2019-20) till December 27, the Income Tax department said on Monday.

 “More than 4.23 crore Income Tax Returns for AY 2020-21 have already been filed till 27th of December, 2020.
 Have you filed yours?
 If not filed as yet, don’t wait.
 File your #ITR for AY 2020-21 TODAY!,” the Income Tax department tweeted.